Sanitation, Solid Waste, and Recycling

 - Projection TVs/Wood Console TVs . . . $25.00

-In accordance with CERA, only complete electronics from residential consumers will be accepted.
+In accordance with CERA, only intact electronics from residential consumers will be accepted.
 Partial electronic devices, components and parts, and business-derived electronic waste will be rejected.
-The facility is open to the public on Tuesdays, from 2 p.m. – 5 p.m. and from 9 a.m. – 12 p.m. on Saturdays.
+The facility is open to the public on Tuesdays, from 2 p.m. to 5 p.m. and from 9 a.m. to 12 p.m. on Saturdays.
 Hours may be restricted on and around holidays.
 After-hour drop-offs are strictly prohibited and violators caught on the facility’s video surveillance system will be prosecuted accordingly.
 In addition to CEDs, please visit www.knib.org for further facility details and a comprehensive list of all accepted recyclables.
 City of Rockford residents with electronics smaller than 2 feet by 2 feet may also place CEDs, except for TVs and monitors, in their City-issued blue recycling bins for collection.

 Business/Commercial E-Waste – Keep Northern Illinois Beautiful also offers businesses and other commercial organizations a way to recycle their TVs, monitors, and electronics.
 This service is by appointment only and there is a cost involved.
 To schedule a drop-off or for more information and current disposal rates, please contact Keep Northern Illinois Beautiful at 815-637-1343.